History of the Configuration Workgroup

 CWG Conferences became an annual event with meetings held the same time that the America's SAP Users Group (ASUG) held their annual conferences and the focus was primarily on providing feedback to SAP and prioritized requirements from the member companies.
 Then the CWG began their own conference planning that was focused on SAP customer issues.
 This started with the first European conference in May 2000 and the first conference not to coincide with ASUG in North America was held in a very crowded room at SAP in Boston in the Fall of 2000.
 The start was small with about 40 people attending each conference.

 The first CWG European conference was held in Berlin in 2000 and followed by Lisbon in 2001.
 From 2002 through 2005, European Conferences were held in the Walldorf area near SAP headquarters (St. Leon-Rot).
 These were 2-Day sessions.
 The attendance and interest was growing and European CWG conferences moved to Salzburg, Austria for 2006 & 2007 with about 140 attending and expanded to 3 Days.
 Berlin was the location for the 2008 and 2009 Spring conferences.
 Attendance was very good even during the economic downturn.
 In 2010, Vienna, Austria was the venue and had good attendance despite the Icelandic volcano disrupting travel on the continent.
-The most recent European CWG conference was held in Cologne, Germany in 2011.
+After Prague in the Czech Republic in 2015, the most recent European CWG conference was held in Berlin again in 2016 - which was the most succesful Conference ever.

 North American Conferences

 The North American conferences moved from the one room Boston conference where there was standing room only to SAP America's headquarters auditorium in Philadelphia for three years.
-Then, we found a warm location by the ocean at Marco Island, Florida and have returned to this location each Fall.
+After several years in Florida, we started moving, the same way as in europe, to different locations across the country.

 Each conference now have 40+ presentations from many sources including: SAP, customers and partners over a full 3-Day schedule with multiple tracks on the 2nd day to learn about what is coming from SAP, what customers are doing with their configuration applications and partners have become a staple with new product offerings and sharing some ideas on implementations and Best Practices.